 Definition of Sarcasm

-Sarcasm is derived from French word sarcasmor and also from a Greek word sarkazein that means “tear flesh” or “grind the teeth”.
+Sarcasm is derived from the French word sarcasmor, and also from the Greek word sarkazein, which means “tear flesh,” or “grind the teeth.”
 Somehow, in simple words it means to speak bitterly.

 “I didn’t attend the funeral, but I sent a nice letter saying I approved of it.”
 (Mark Twain)

 Sarcasm often depends upon the voice tone.
 There are seven types: